zkkython/Awesome-ML-SYS-Tutorial/rlhf/GRPO/SGLang_GRPO.md

 ## Customized GRPO

 To support GRPO in TRL, we need to customize the GRPO Trainer.
-First, we can take a look at how inference engine like vLLM is used in the [GRPO Trainer](https://github.com/huggingface/trl/blob/main/trl/trainer/grpo_trainer.py).
+First, we can take a look at how inference engines are used in the [GRPO Trainer](https://github.com/huggingface/trl/blob/main/trl/trainer/grpo_trainer.py).

 ### Conditional Setup and Import